OleSkaar/Plunder/Index/Classes/Wizard.md

 When you gain a new talent, choose one from this list:

-### Lumotheurgy
+### Lumotheurgy - Spell
 Manipulate light or darkness.

 Range: Melee (1d), Short (2d), Medium (3d), Long (4d); Target: A single point in range; Duration: Concentration

-Fill the area around the selected point with light or darkness.
+Fill a 30-foot radius area around the selected point with light or darkness.
 Darkness is always inky black, but the strength of the light depends on the amount of MD.

 1-2d: Bright at the source, but with a dim aura\
 3-4d: The area is bathed in daylight

-### Transmutation
+### Transmutation - Spell
 Transfer an aspect of a creature or an object to another.
 For instance, turn a sword into a twig, give a human the gills of a fish for underwater breathing, or turn yourself into a wolf.
 Using this spell requires holding the creature part or object the aspect is transferred from, which will whither and pulverize in the process.

 Range: Melee; Target: A single object or creature; Duration: (sum) rounds